-The Background – USPS Makes a Deal with USPS
+The Background – In 2010, USPS Makes a Deal with China Post/Hong Kong Post

 In 2010-2011, USPS entered into an agreement with Hong Kong Post and China Post that came into effect in 2011 to offer a shipping option called “ePacket”.
 What an ePacket basically boils down to is that merchants in Hong Kong and mainland China could now ship packages up to 4.4 lbs, with tracking and 7-10 business day delivery times.
 But here's the kicker – shipping a package from China to the U.S. is about $1 cheaper than from within the United States.
 That's not a typo.
 It's $1 cheaper to ship from China to the USA than from the USA to the USA.